ezrosent/wf_hash_writeup/writeup.md

-The `iter_live` iterator is a wrapper on top of `iter_raw` that de-references the key-value pairs and keeps a set of seen elements (added or deleted) and yields only elements it has not  yet seen. `make_buckets` is a function that creates and initializes a new bucket array.
+The `iter_live` iterator is a wrapper on top of `iter_raw` that de-references the key-value pairs and keeps a set of seen elements (added or deleted) and yields only non-deleted elements it has not yet seen. `make_buckets` is a function that creates and initializes a new bucket array.
 Note that the `deferred_closure` in `try_grow` itself enqueues deferred operations (both as part of `rebucket` and as a `deferred_closure`).
 The first deferral is to ensure that there are no active mutating operations acting on the old bucket array.
 As we will see, after the CAS on line 25, all new `add` or `remove` operations will operate on the new bucket array.
 The fact that the old array has quiesced guarantees that  the `back_fill`s (line 31) do not miss any nodes.

 We briefly establish that the "bounded `back_fill`" property assumed in arguing for the wait-freedom of the hash buckets is satisfied.